teongzijin/RUD-kiosk-link-with-terminal/README.md

-# Project Background: The RUD Ecosystem
+# Project Background: The Ecosystem

 RUD is a comprehensive O2O ecosystem designed for the modern go-karting industry.
 It seamlessly integrates on-site hardware with mobile convenience to streamline the user journey from ticket purchase to the podium.
 The full ecosystem consists of:
 1. Smart Kiosk Terminal: A self-service station that integrates with PAX A920/IM30 for secure on-site payments.
 It issues physical tickets with QR codes, which staff scan to assign karts and manage track entry.